Token filter plugins let you implement a custom tokenizer that makes tokens according to custom rules. There are two type:

 The following functions are mandatory to be defined:

-Query-time tokenizer gets created on search each time full-text invoked by every index involved.
+Query-time tokenizer gets created on search each time full-text invoked by every table involved.

 The call workflow for query-time token filter is as follows:

-XXX_init()gets called once per index prior to parsing query with parameters - max token length and string set by
+XXX_init()gets called once per table prior to parsing query with parameters - max token length and string set by

 SELECT * FROM index WHERE MATCH ('test') OPTION token_filter='my_lib.so:query_email_process:io'